Stalingrad Madonna

-The Stalingrad Madonna (Stalingradmadonna) is an image of the Virgin Mary drawn by a German soldier, Kurt Reuber, in 1942 during the Battle of Stalingrad.
+The Stalingrad Madonna (Stalingradmadonna) is an image of the Virgin Mary drawn by a German soldier, Kurt Reuber (1906–1944), in 1942 during the Battle of Stalingrad.
 The original is displayed in the Kaiser Wilhelm Memorial Church, Berlin, while copies now hang in the cathedrals of Berlin, Coventry, and Kazan Cathedral, Volgograd, as a sign of the reconciliation between Germany and its enemies the United Kingdom and Russia during the Second World War.

 Design

 The piece is a simple charcoal sketch, measuring three feet by four feet (900 mm × 1200 mm).
 Mary is depicted wrapped in a large shawl, holding the infant Jesus close to her cheek.
 On the right border are the words Licht, Leben, Liebe ("Light, Life, Love"), from the Gospel of John.
-On the left, Reuber wrote Weihnachten im Kessel 1942 ("Christmas in the Cauldron 1942") and at the bottom Festung Stalingrad ("Fortress Stalingrad").
-Kessel ("Cauldron") is the German term for an encircled military area, and Fortress Stalingrad was the label for the encircled army promoted in the Nazi press.
+On the left, Reuber wrote Weihnachten im Kessel 1942 ("Christmas in the Kettle 1942") and at the bottom Festung Stalingrad ("Fortress Stalingrad").
+Kessel ("kettle") is the German term for an encircled military area, and Fortress Stalingrad was the label for the encircled army promoted in the Nazi press.